 Before you sign up, be sure to review the risks involved and discuss the idea with your doctor.
 Read the informed consent document carefully to understand the details of the study: its purpose, its scope, how long it will last, what it will involve, the potential risks and benefits, and more.
 Keep in mind that an informed consent document is not a contract; you’re free to leave a clinical research study at any time.

 Clinical research participation can be exceptionally meaningful.
 Not only will you earn compensation, but also you will help scientists advance their studies and you may help future patients get better treatments for their health conditions.
 Every clinical study produces information that adds to the general body of scientific knowledge, which strengthens the medical community and helps future researchers.
-Other benefits of participating in clinical trials include a free physical examination, access to expert medical care, and the possibility of using an effective and innovative new treatment free of charge.
+Other benefits of participating in research studies include a free physical examination, access to expert medical care, and the possibility of using an effective and innovative new treatment free of charge.

 Are you hoping to earn some extra income through clinical research?
 If you live near Springfield, Missouri, contact QPS Missouri.
 Since opening its doors in 1994, QPS Missouri has conducted over 1,000 FDA-regulated studies, paying out over $35 million to local participants.
 Your local participation could have a global impact, as QPS is an international leader in contract research with facilities in North America, Europe, and Asia.
 Our mission is to accelerate the development of drugs worldwide by enabling breakthroughs in pharmaceutical innovation.
-If you would like to join us in this mission, consider applying for a clinical trial.
+If you would like to join us in this mission, consider applying for a clinical research study.